b-brankovics/grabb/README.md

-The program can use two assemblers, [EDENA](http://www.genomic.ch/edena.php) and [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/), by default, but there is a scaffold code to add a new assembler to the source code of the program.
-Also it is also possible to write [an external perl script](#using-external_scaffold) that is used by GRAbB for the assembly.
+The program can use two assemblers, [EDENA](http://www.genomic.ch/edena.php) and [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/), by default, but there is a skeleton code to add a new assembler to the source code of the program.
+Also it is also possible to write [an external perl script](#using-external_skeleton) that is used by GRAbB for the assembly.
 By default [EDENA](http://www.genomic.ch/edena.php) is used for assembly, but using command line options the other assemblers can be selected, as